AIM-KannLab/BRAF_Classification/README.md

 ```

 ## Usage
-The pipeline process as a single T2W nifti iamge at once.
+The pipeline processes a single T2W nifti iamge at once.
 To run the pipeline on an image, put the raw unprocessed nifti image in the src_ip_dir folder.
 ```shell
 cd BRAF_Classification/aidan_segmentation/nnUNet_pLGG/src_ip_dir
 ```